-Transformers Governance Score
+Transformers AI Security Score

 The largest AI framework shows governance awareness but enforcement has not kept pace.